hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 ## Target Multiple Elements

-You may also [target multiple elements](https://turbo.hotwired.dev/reference/streams#targeting-multiple-elements) using CSS classes using the `xAll` methods:
+You may also [target multiple elements](https://turbo.hotwired.dev/reference/streams#targeting-multiple-elements) using CSS classes with the `xAll` methods:

 ```php
 turbo_stream()->appendAll('.comment', 'Some content');